Eigenstate capacity and Page curve in fermionic Gaussian states

-It has been shown that in the case of quantum-chaotic Hamiltonian, the average eigenstate EE is near to maximal and closely follows Page's result \cite{Vidmar:2017pak, Lu:2017tbo}, which shows deviation near $f=1/2$, only at finite temperature \cite{Murthy:2019qvb}.
-Following \cite{Lu:2017tbo}, and using the replica trick, we find that for finite-energy Gaussian density of states, the expression for the average CoE is given by

-where $\beta$ is the inverse temperature.
-This demonstrates that, at infinite temperature, the volume-law coefficient identically vanishes, irrespective of $f$.
-On the other hand, our result Eq.\eqref{analy} indicates that the volume-law coefficient is non-vanishing for finite subsystem fraction.
+It has been shown that in the case of quantum-chaotic Hamiltonian, the average eigenstate EE is near to maximal and closely follows Page's result \cite{PhysRevLett.119.220603, PhysRevE.99.032111}, which shows deviation near $f=1/2$, only at finite temperature \cite{PhysRevE.100.022131}.
+This suggests that capacity indeed vanishes for the quantum-chaotic systems.
+On the other hand, our result Eq.\eqref{kdfo} indicates that the volume-law coefficient is non-vanishing for finite subsystem fraction.
 Also note at vanishing subsystem fraction, even for the integrable system, average CoE vanishes.
 This justifies the fact that for small subsystem size, the distinguishability between integrability and non-integrability breaks down.
 Hence, to see the difference, one needs to consider finite $f$, say at $f=1/2$.
 This suggests that for finite subsystem size, up to the leading order, non-vanishing volume-law coefficient of average CoE might indicate that the system is integrable, whereas vanishing coefficient implies the system is quantum-chaotic.
 Thus, similar to the average EE, the average eigenstate CoE is an excellent probe for distinguishing between integrable and quantum-chaotic systems.